 State of the Parks

-Parks Victoria evaluates the effectiveness of our park management activities in parks across the state through our State of the Parks (SoP) program.
+Parks Victoria evaluates the effectiveness of management activities in parks across the state through the State of the Parks program.

-- Review our achievements, highlight current challenges and identify emerging issues
+- Review achievements, highlight current challenges and identify emerging issues;

-- Inform and adapt our management programs following the review.
+- Inform and adapt management programs following the evaluation.